sandesvitor/stone_elixir_project/README.md

 Generated stone_challenge app
 ```

 This application runs with a task called **run_app**, that receives a list of arguments and returns into the stdout the newly generated bill for the custumers to pay (amount in *centavos*).
-The arguments must be json file paths, containing the shoplist and the custumers email list, as it follows:
+The arguments must be the paths of json files, containing the shoplist and the custumers email list, as it follows:

 ```json
 {